 There is a price to pay for everything and not paying off your nursing student loans is costing you.

-In the long-term you lose a lot of more than money to interest payments.
+In the long-term, you lose a lot more than money to interest payments.

 Imagine if you were to invest the money you are currently paying into student loan payments.

 - Is your student loans keeping you from making a job move you’ve been wanting?